cromulentScientist/k3sSpark/spark-submit/spark-submit-method.md

   name: spark-role
   apiGroup: rbac.authorization.k8s.io
 ```
+whick can then be applied using `kubectl apply -f ./rbac.yaml`.
 Or, instead bind roles to the default SA.

 ## Submitting to cluster
 From the spark directory run `spark-submit`: